Before pursuing his education, Nigel was a cook for two years in several restaurants specializing in Malaysian and international cuisine.

 " Food is not rational, food is culture, habit craving and identity".

 — Jonathan Safran Foer

-Each set comes in a form of the burger (now with choices of Beef,Chicken and Fish burger), curly fries and a fizzy orange juice.
+Each set comes with the burger itself (in choices of Beef,Chicken and Fish burger), curly fries and a fizzy orange juice.

 McDonald's Malaysia Prosperity Burger Advertisement

-Well, I was craving for one just recently (in November) and came across and article while scrolling through Facebook featuring the recipe and I thought, why not make one for the family, since we all love and miss the taste of a good old, Prosperity Burger.
+Well, I was craving for one just recently (in November) and came across an article while scrolling through Facebook, which features this recipe and I thought, why not make one for the family, with a slight twist, since we all love and miss the taste of a good old, Prosperity Burger.

 In this recipe, the burger features black pepper sauce, which is used as a sauce and to braise the patty before serving, this adds a peppery kick to the burger and to top it all off, slices of raw onions to cut the richness of the burger.

 This dish is commonly served alongside some curly fries, but in this recipe, we’ll be making Cajun Straight Cut fries instead.
 I'm going to be honest with you, Curly fries are difficult to find in Malaysia for some reason or it comes in overly large packages.

 If you feel like it, you can pair this dish with a bottle of coca-cola or if you want something less sweet, just an orange juice plus a little sprite will do the trick.